oenglander/getttingandcleaningdata/codebook.md

 ####Steps performed to clean up the data
 1. Merge the training and the test sets to create one data set
-      - using rbind to merge rows of train and test data sets
+      - using *rbind* to merge rows of train and test data sets
-      - checking dimensions all along to ensure merge is done correctly
+      - checking data dimensions all along to ensure merge is done correctly
 2. Extract only the measurements on the mean and standard deviation for each measurement
-      - using grep to search for matches to specified arguments (mean and std) in column 2 of features.txt
+      - using *grep* to search for matches to specified arguments (mean and std) in column 2 of features.txt
       - sixty six (66) relevant measurement columns remain following grep operation
       - cleaning up/editing labels to provide descriptive variable names
 3. Place descriptive activity names to name the activities in the data set
       - activity_labels.txt contains descriptive activity names (6 levels including walking, sitting, standing) that are matched up with numerical values/labels in y dataset
 4. Label the data set with descriptive variable names
-      - forming the complete dataset using cbind of the three merged datasets w/ descriptive variable names (as completed in step 2)
+      - forming the complete dataset using *cbind* of the three merged datasets (step 1) w/ descriptive variable names (as addressed in step 2)
 5. From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject
-      - using melt operation followed by dcast operation on the complete dataset to yield a dataset with the average of each variable for each activity and each subject
+      - using *melt* operation followed by *dcast* operation on the complete dataset to yield a dataset with the average of each variable for each activity and each subject
-      - using melt results in a dataset with 4 columns (Subject, Activity, variable, value)
+      - using *melt* results in a dataset with 4 columns (Subject, Activity, variable, value)
-      - next, using dcast it is possible to calculate the average (mean) for each activity and each subject
+      - next, using *dcast* it is possible to calculate the average (mean) for each activity and each subject
-      - the final dataset contains 180 rows or observations (30 subjects * 6 activities) and 68 columns (Subject, Activity, mean of 66 measured variables)
+      - the final dataset contains 180 rows or observations (30 subjects * 6 activities) and 68 columns (Subject, Activity, mean of each of 66 mean or std measured variables)
-      - using write.table to write dataset to .txt file
+      - using *write.table* to write dataset to .txt file